ajschumacher/gadsdc/graph/README.md

 Graph visualization can be difficult in part because graphs don't have any terribly natural layout or orientation.
 [Gephi](https://gephi.org/) is a point-and-click application useful for working with graphs in an interactive manner.
 It describes itself as "Like Photoshop™ for graphs.".

+An easy way to get a graph into Gephi is to create CSV files for the nodes and edges.
+It's easiest if you follow Gephi's conventions for the column names:

+ * nodes file: `Id` and `label` will correspond to how nodes are referred to in the edges file and what is displayed in the visualization when labels are turned on.
+(Possibly the same thing.)
+Additional columns can be used to control visual properties of the nodes, as adjusted in the UI.
+ * edges file: `source` and `target` refer to node IDs from the nodes file.
+They edges are directed unless there is a column `type` with values `undirected`. `weight` will be automatically used for edge weights.
+Additional columns can also be included.

 ### After